 Day of Atonement – Living the Sacrificial Life

-An Israelite may choose to sacrifice as many burnt offerings as he likes upon a mountain of his choice.
-He thinks God will be impressed with his giving.
-But it amounts to nothing, if he does not follow the laid-down regulations to the letter.
-There is nothing man can offer, no matter how big or how valuable, which, by his human estimation, may acquit him of his offences – nothing.
-There’s no amount of good you and I can do, in our “solitary” expression of self, that we can say is a form of sacrifice, which can be credited against my offences – nothing.
-This is what religion has imposed upon man – telling people their “obedience” will save them, among many other legalistic demands.
+Functionally, for our purpose there’s no amount of good you and I can do, in our “solitary” expression of self, that we can say and do is a form of sacrifice, which can be credited against my offences – nothing.
+This is what religion in general has imposed upon humans – they tell people their “obedience” will save them, among many other legalistic demands.
 It cannot save anyone.
-We don’t “obey,” we Love God.
-Love is a ‘willing obedience’ and sacrifice, not a forced ‘legalistic obedience.’ (refer to my earlier post titled, “Bula man-river’s Answer to Obedience,” dated May 11th, 2013).
+We don’t “obey,” but, we Love God.
+Love is a ‘willing obedience’ and sacrifice, not a forced ‘legalistic obedience.’ (refer to my earlier post titled, “Bula man-river’s Answer to Obedience,” at: http://bulamanriver.net/260).

 Israel’s Exodus and the Death of the Messiah are Identical Motifs of the Passover God has Chosen as Substitutionary Acts of Grace to Save Man (John 3:16; Act.2:38) (Pics: Wiki Commons)